Should I use multiple agents to sell my home? The pros and cons

 However, you can easily check how a potential sole-agent presents a property before you instruct.

 Competition leads to higher offers

-A cursory glance at the portals shows that properties are often still listed with multiple agents.
-Developers and investors often sell through multiple agents.
+A cursory glance at the portals reveals that properties are often still listed with multiple agents.
+Developers and investors, in particular, like to sell through multiple agents.
 Do they know something that private sellers don't?

 The main reason that some property professionals use multiple agents is that they are regular clients and have access to preferential rates.
 As ongoing customers, they can take advantage of the (debatable) benefits of multi-agency without the cost.

-Potential buyers can find it both irritating and confusing when they see the same property advertised with lots of different agents.
+Potential buyers can find it both irritating and confusing when they see the same property advertised with many agents.

 - No Move, No Fee Guarantee